slowli/arithmetic-parser/typing/README.md

 - Specifying type vars in type annotations (beyond simplest cases)
 - Type aliases

+## See also

+- [`arithmetic-eval`] is a simple interpreter that could be used on ASTs consumed by this crate.

 ## License

 Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE)